LArSoft/larsoft.github.io/wiki/Using_LArSoft.md

 6. Recommended.
     -   Install and run [igprof profiler](_igprof_profiler).

-Information on GitHub and pull request testing(#Information-on-GitHub-and-pull-request-testing)
+Information on GitHub and pull request testing
 --------------------------------------------------------------------------------------------------

 Start by reviewing the information on [the overview page for using LArSoft with GitHub](Working_with_Github).
 The GitHub repositories are available.
 Contact your experiment offline management to identify acting Level 2 managers.
 Send any comments to , or via Redmine issues.

-Some hints(#Some-hints)
+Some hints
 --------------------------

 -   [Rerun part of all a job on an output file of that job](Rerun_part_of_all_a_job_on_an_output_file_of_that_job).